zeplin/zeplin-extension-documentation/package.md

 ### repository : `String`

-If your extension is open source, repository URL is an optional URL field pointing to where your extension code lives.
+If your extension is open source, repository URL is an optional URL property pointing to where your extension code lives.
 This is helpful for people who want to contribute.